Golz Fellowships

 Alfred E. Golz fellowships support research opportunities and internships for History majors and minors during the summer months.
 These fellowships have been made possible by a generous gift from Ronald Golz ’56 in memory of his father.
 Each fellowship provides a $560/week stipend per student, for eight to ten weeks, and subsidized college housing if applicable.

-These fellowships are awarded in three categories:
+These fellowships are awarded in two categories:

 Students studying in class

-Application Due Date: All application materials are due by Friday, March 31, 2023.
+Application Due Date: All application materials are due by Tuesday, February 20, 2024.

 Eligibility: Current sophomore and junior declared history majors and minors, graduating seniors not eligible.